-In many CCTV installations that use DVR, the customer wants to see the images through a monitor connected directly to the recorder.
+In many CCTV installations that use DVRs/NVRs, the customer wants to see the images through a monitor connected directly to the recorder.

 For this type of installation it is necessary to use monitors and HDMI or VGA cables, and today the best choice has been the first one.

-Let's learn how to choose the best HDMI cable for CCTV.
+How to choose the best HDMI cable for CCTV

-All cables have their distance-related limitations, and in the case of HDMI the maximum distance recommended by the pattern's engineers is 50 feet.
+All cables have their distance limitations, and in the case of HDMI, the maximum distance recommended is 50 feet.

-There is a lot of discussion about qualities of HDMI cables and obviously there are big differences in prices, in the market it is possible to find the so famous xing lings, and also others that sell their cables at very high prices, stating that they provide better image.
+There is a lot of discussion about the HDMI cables quality and obviously, there are big differences in prices, in the market, it is possible to find a lot of poor-quality cables, and also other cables that are sold at very high prices.

 Should I Always Buy Cheap HDMI Cables?

-I do not recommend buying those poor quality HDMI cables because there are other factors involved besides showing the image as explained above.
+I don't recommend buying those poor-quality HDMI cables because there are other factors involved besides showing the image as explained above.

 Depending on the physical quality of the cable, maneuvering movements can damage it.
-So you can stay between the cheaper and more expensive cable, that is, you do not have to spend something very expensive, but you do not have to be a wobbler to the point where you buy cables of very poor quality
+So you can choose between the cheaper and more expensive cable.
+You don't have to purchase something very expensive, but you don't have to go cheap to the point where you buy cables with very low quality.

 Be very careful when buying cables on the market that have poor quality material that causes the pins to be damaged when inserted into equipment such as DVRs or TVs.